 Represent Liverpool Guild of Students and attend an NUS conference:

-Elected in November, our NUS delegates can represent the views of students at the University of Liverpool at the annual National conference, Liberation Campaign
+Elected at two points in the academic year, our NUS delegates can represent the views of students at the University of Liverpool at the annual National conference and Liberation Conference.

 Exercise your democratic power and have your say on who represents you on a National scale.
-Voting takes place in Semester One.
+Voting for National Conference Delegates takes place in Semester One, voting for Liberation Conference Delegates takes place in Semester Two.

 Have your say